 1875: The following excerpt from the Freeport Township map in the 1875 Harrison County atlas identifies building locations on the Moses Wright property.

-1875: The following excerpt from the Freeport section of the business directory in the 1875 Harrison County atlas identifies William Wright as a gunsmith, locksmith, and blacksmith.
+1875: The following excerpt from the Freeport section of the business directory in the 1875 Harrison County atlas identifies William Wright as a gunsmith, locksmith, and blacksmith on Muskingum Street.

-1878: According to the 2017 book "Gunsmiths of Bedford County, Pennsylvania", William Wright was identified as a Freeport gunsmith in the 1878 directory of Harrison County.
+1878: According to the 2017 Whisker book, William Wright was identified as a Freeport gunsmith in the 1878 directory of Harrison County.

-1880: According to the 2017 book "Gunsmiths of Bedford County, Pennsylvania", in the 1880 federal census of Freeport, William Wright is enumerated as a 56-year-old Ohio-born gunsmith, living with his 54-year-old Ohio-born wife Mary and his 25-year-old gunsmith son Newton.
+1880: According to the 2017 Whisker book, in the 1880 federal census of Freeport, William Wright is enumerated as a 56-year-old Ohio-born gunsmith, living with his 54-year-old Ohio-born wife Mary and his 25-year-old gunsmith son Newton.

 1934: The March 29, 1934 issue of the "Freeport Press" newspaper has an article titled "My Grandfather's Gunshop" that states: